Goldcorp : Newmont to become largest gold producer with $10 billion Goldcorp buy | MarketScreener

 The deal is scheduled to close in the second quarter and is expected to generate up to $100 million in savings, the company said.

-Vancouver-based Goldcorp's U.S.-listed shares were up about 13 percent before the bell on Monday.
-Newmont Mining's shares were down 3 percent.
+Barrick bought Randgold in an all-stock deal valuing the Africa-focused miner at $6.5 billion.

+BMO Capital Markets, Citi and Goldman Sachs are working as financial advisors for Newmont, while Goldcorp has retained TD Securities and BofA Merrill Lynch as financial advisors, the companies said.

-(Reporting by John Benny in Bengaluru; Editing by Shailesh Kuber and Sweta Singh)
+(Reporting by John Benny in Bengaluru; Editing by Shailesh Kuber, Sweta Singh and Frances Kerry)

 By John Benny